ARGENTINA

 Klondike flogging

-This picture in the Alaska State Library is captioned "Klondike Trail: Flogging a cache thief on the Lynn trail, 1896".
+This not very clear photograph in the Alaska State Library is captioned "Klondike Trail: Flogging a cache thief on the Lynn trail, 1896".
 A man is being flogged on his bare back while tied to a post.

 Ohio police station paddling